Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Data collection, processing, and labeling

-At the end of this phase, the data set consisted of a total of $117,114$ images.
-However, the distribution of these images among the various celebrities was not uniform.
+At the end of this phase, the data set consisted of a total of $204,712$ images.
+However, the distribution of these images among the various identities was not uniform.
 This uneven distribution was primarily influenced by two factors: the availability of images on the internet for each celebrity and the individual choices made by celebrities regarding copyright permissions.
-As a result, the data set exhibited non-iidness (non-identical and independent distribution among celebrities).
+As a result, the data set exhibited non-iidness (nonidentical and independent distribution among identities).
 Nevertheless, this non-iidness accurately reflected the true distribution of data available online for those specific celebrities under the required licenses.